Muhammed-Sameih/alx-system_engineering-devops/0x00-shell_basics/README.md

 	8- A script that delete the file betty.
 	9- A script that delete the directory my_first_directory that is in the /tmp directory.
 	10- A script that changes the working directory to the previous one.
+	11- A script that changes the working directory to the previous one.